Kartam Joga

-Kartam Joga is an adivasi Indian political activist of the banned Communist Party of India (Maoist) (CPI (Maoist)).
+Kartam Joga alias Rajesh is an adivasi leader, who serves as a state committee member, technical department and military wing in-charge for the South Bastar division of the banned Communist Party of India (Maoist), CPI (Maoist).
 He was imprisoned in Chhattisgarh on suspicion of participating in the Tarmetla ambush in which 75 members of the Central Reserve Police Force were killed by CPI (Maoist) forces.
 Amnesty International named him a prisoner of conscience and described the charges against him as "fabricated".
 He was acquitted at his trial for lack of evidence.
+He also served as a Zilla Panchayat member from Jagargunda Constituency No. 11.

 Activism

 Amnesty International states that in 2005, Joga was attacked by the Salwa Judum, a militia operating against armed Maoist groups.
 The group states that Adivasis (Indian aboriginal peoples) like Joga are particular targets for the Salwa Judum, and Joga dedicated himself to exposing alleged human rights abuses against them.

 In 2007, Joga joined three other activists in petitioning India’s Supreme Court regarding human rights violations in Chhattisgargh, charging that the Salwa Judum had committed numerous human rights violations.
 The petition further argued that the Salwa Judum was sponsored and supplied by state security forces.
 In April 2008, the Court directed India’s National Human Rights Commission to investigate the charges; an NHRC report partially confirmed them eight months later, and Chhattisgarh authorities were ordered to help disband the Salwa Judum and to compensate the victims.